Nationally Recognised Inquest Solicitors

 We act for the families of those who have died in prison or police stations or after other contact with the police, e.g. a police chase or police shooting.
 These Inquests are held with a jury after very detailed investigations have taken place into the facts.
 As a firm, we also represent families who have lost a relative in untoward circumstances in a hospital or care home.

-Nancy Fairbairn, Partner, and head of our Clinical negligence team) and Gareth Naylor (Head of Personal Injury team) ensure that appropriate representation is provided at any ensuing inquest.
+James Thompson, Partner, and Head of our Clinical negligence team) and Gareth Naylor (Head of Personal Injury team) ensure that appropriate representation is provided at any ensuing inquest.
 In addition to Ruth, they are both always happy to advise on the law with regard to pursuing claims for loss arising from any medical negligence.

 Recorded causes of death include: